SSDS-Croatia/SSDS-2018/Day-5/README.md

 	sudo apt-get install oracle-java8-installer

 ### Scala installation
-Download and install Scala from http://www.scala-lang.org/download/
+You can install Scala either through InteliJ IDEA or manually.
+Scala installation for Linux can be downloaded from http://www.scala-lang.org/download/.

 	wget www.scala-lang.org/files/archive/scala-2.11.8.deb
 	sudo dpkg -i scala-2.11.8.deb

-## Spark Installation
-Download Spark from https://spark.apache.org/downloads.html and uncompress it in the folder of your choice.

-To test if your Apache Spark installation works correctly, run spark-shell script from the folder SPARK_HOME your\Path\To\Spark\bin.

-### Environment variables
-Add the following lines to your .bashrc file.

-	export SPARK_HOME=/path/to/Spark
-	export SCALA_HOME=/path/to/Scala
-	export PATH=$SPARK_HOME/bin:$PATH

-On Ubuntu and Mint Linux, Scala home folder is usualy "/usr/share/scala".
+On Ubuntu and Mint Linux, Scala home folder should be __/usr/share/scala__.

-Run .bashrc to make the changes happen.

-	source ~/.bashrc

 ### IntelliJ IDEA
 Download and install InetelliJ IDEA from https://www.jetbrains.com/idea/

-Do not forget to install Scala plugin!
+__IMPORTANT!
+Do not forget to install Scala plugin!__

-When running InetelliJ IDEA for the first time, you will have to define Java SDK and Scala to use.
-When opening a new project, choose "Java" and then check box for "Scala".
+After unpacking the installation file, IntelliJ IDEA is started by runing __idea.sh__ script located in the __./bin__ folder.

+## Testing the installation
+1. Open IntelliJ IDEA IDE on your computer and create a new project.
+On the left side of the window choose __Java__ and then check the box for __Scala__.
+Depending on the installation, you might need to define Java and Scala SDKs you will use.

-If Java SDK is not set in the "Project SDK" field, click button "New" and select the folder where you installed your Java SDK.
+If Java SDK is not set in the __Project SDK__ field (top of the window), click button __New__ and select the folder where you installed your Java SDK.

-Similar with Scala.
-If the Scala SDK is not set in the field "Use library", click button "Create" and select the folder where you installed Scala.
-On Ubuntu and Mint Linux, Scala home folder is usualy "/usr/share/scala".
+If the Scala SDK is not set in the field __Use library__ (Bottom part of the window), click button __Create__ which will open a new popup window.
+There you can choose Scala SDK installed with IntelliJ IDEA, download Scala from a repository or point to an existing Scala installation if you installed it manually.

-## Required libraries
+On Ubuntu and Mint Linux, Scala home folder should be __/usr/share/scala__.

+2. After selecting Java and Scala SDKs, click __Next__, choose project name and location and click __Finish__.

-With IntelliJ IDEA interface, right click on "src" folder within your project.
-Open "Module settings" and select "Libraries".
-To add new libraries to your project, click on button "+".
+3. To be able to run the examples and solve problems for the hands-on session, you will need to import some libraries to your project.
+Within the IntelliJ IDEA interface, right click on __src__ folder within your project.
+Open __Open Module Settings__ and select __Libraries__.
+To add new libraries to your project, click on button __+__.

-For this froject, libraries will be added from a "Maven repository".
-Add the following libraries to your project:
+For this froject, libraries will be added from the __Maven repository__.
+Add the following libraries to your project (you can copy-paste library names):

 	org.apache.spark:spark-core_2.11:2.1.1
 	org.apache.spark:spark-sql_2.11:2.1.3